jugegp16/Wine-Classifier/README.md

-Wine-Classifier
+SGD in pure Python
 -------------------
-Back propogation in pure Python =)
+Developed a simple neural network using the stochastic gradient descent algorithm for optimization in pure python.
+I trained and evaluated my model on a dataset containing various wine qualities.

 Dataset
 -------------------